douglaz/psl/Getting-Started-with-Java.md

 ## Integrating PSL via Maven

 The [[PSL codebase | https://github.com/linqs/psl]] is organized as a Maven project with several subprojects.
 The subproject most likely of interest is `psl-core`, but stable versions of all the subprojects are published to the [[PSL Maven repository | https://scm.umiacs.umd.edu/maven/lccd/content/repositories/psl-releases/]].
 Including a PSL subproject in your Maven project is easy.
-It requires two steps.
+It requires two steps

 First, add `psl-core` (and any other subprojects) as dependencies to your `pom.xml` file:

 ```xml
 <dependencies>